mangodan2003/meta-gstreamer/README.md

 # Overview

-This layer "backports" bleading edge gstreamer from the master branch of OE into our current stable kirkstone builds.
+This layer "backports" bleeding edge gstreamer from the master branch of OE into our current stable kirkstone builds.